igs0707/Thalamic-Density-MA-Model/README.md

-# Thalamic Density × MA Model v7.2
+# A Universal Density × MA Model for Raw Qualia:On the Human Being as a Negentropy Engine

 Classical low-energy model of raw qualia in the thalamus.